Kidney stones: Added sugars in diet may increase risk, study finds

 In relation to urinary issues, added sugars are responsible for less urine volume and elevated urinary calcium.
 These both contribute to the development of kidney stones.

+Added sugars can be found in sugary drinks, cookies, cakes, and candy.
+Many foods contain hidden added sugars as well.

-Besides the increased risk of kidney stones, many other reasons exist to avoid added sugars.
+Besides the increased risk of kidney stones, there are many reasons to avoid consuming added sugars.

 “

+“These are factors long associated with vascular disease, high blood pressure, and heart disease.”

-So a healthy lifestyle should include limiting added sugars as much as possible, especially if one is already overweight or has a history (or a family history) of kidney stones, Buller added.
+Buller added that a healthy lifestyle should include limiting added sugars as much as possible, especially if a person has overweight or obesity, or has a history (or a family history) of kidney stones.

 When the data is based on self-reported information (as is the case in this study) it can affect the accuracy of the results.
 Further research is needed.